-Entrants to this Programme normally are required to have attained one of the following:
+Entrants to this programme normally are required to have attained one of the following:

-• GCSE Grade C or above in English and Mathematics (Grade 4 for applicants holding newly reformed GCSEs in England),
+GCSE Grade C or above in English and Mathematics (Grade 4 for applicants holding newly reformed GCSEs in England),

-Or,
+Or

-A Level 2 qualification in English and Mathematics as defined by the National Qualifications Framework for England, Wales and Northern Ireland (QCF).
+• A Level 2 qualification in English and Mathematics as defined by the Regulated Qualifications Framework in England,(RQF).
 For example the following qualifications can be considered for entry: Key Skills level 2, NVQ level 2, Skills for Life level 2, BTEC award, certificate or diploma level 2, Functional skills level 2, Cambridge National level 2, Cambridge Technical level 2.
 The academic level of International qualifications will be assessed using UK NARIC.
 For more information on equivalent qualifications please contact: admissions@ucem.ac.uk.